ChokoGroup/batocera-CHA/README.md

 This is the fork of [Batocera Linux](https://batocera.org) with a customized version for the [Capcom Home Arcade](https://capcomhomearcade.com) device.

+It is the successor of our [CHA Multi OS Boot](https://github.com/ChokoGroup/CHA-Multi-OS-Boot) repository.

 #
 ![Batocera 39 UI](./ChokoGroup/BatoceraFavorites.png)
 #